 § 180.30 Where does a Federal agency implement these guidelines?

-Each Federal agency that participates in the governmentwide nonprocurement debarment and suspension system must issue a regulation implementing these guidelines within its chapter in subtitle B of this title of the Code of Federal Regulations.
+Each Federal agency that participates in the government-wide nonprocurement debarment and suspension system must issue a regulation implementing these guidelines within its chapter in subtitle B of this title.

-§ 180.35 By when must a Federal agency implement these guidelines?

-Federal agencies must submit proposed regulations to the OMB for review within nine months of the issuance of these guidelines and issue final regulations within eighteen months of these guidelines.

 § 180.40 How are these guidelines maintained?

-The Interagency Committee on Debarment and Suspension established by section 4 of E.O.
-12549 recommends to the OMB any needed revisions to the guidelines in this part.
+The Interagency Committee on Debarment and Suspension, established by section 4 of Executive Order 12549, recommends to the OMB any needed revisions to the guidelines in this part.
 The OMB publishes proposed changes to the guidelines in the Federal Register for public comment, considers comments with the help of the Interagency Committee on Debarment and Suspension, and issues the final guidelines.

 § 180.45 Do these guidelines cover persons who are disqualified, as well as those who are excluded from nonprocurement transactions?

-A Federal agency may add a subpart covering disqualifications to its regulation implementing these guidelines, but the guidelines in subparts A through I of this part—
+A Federal agency may add a subpart covering disqualifications to its regulation implementing these guidelines, but the guidelines in subparts A through I:

-(a) Address disqualified persons only to—
+(a) Address disqualified persons only to:

-(1) Provide for their inclusion in SAM Exclusions; and
+(1) Provide for their inclusion in the System for Award Management (SAM.gov) Exclusions; and

-(2) State responsibilities of Federal agencies and participants to check for disqualified persons before entering into covered transactions.
+(2) State the responsibilities of Federal agencies and participants to check for disqualified persons before entering into covered transactions.

-(b) Do not specify the—
+(b) Do not specify the:

 (1) Transactions for which a disqualified person is ineligible.
-Those transactions vary on a case-by-case basis, because they depend on the language of the specific statute, Executive order or regulation that caused the disqualification;
+Those transactions vary on a case-by-case basis because they depend on the language of the specific statute, Executive order, or regulation that caused the disqualification;

 (2) Entities to which a disqualification applies; or

 (3) Process that a Federal agency uses to disqualify a person.
-Unlike exclusion under subparts A through I of this part, disqualification is frequently not a discretionary action that a Federal agency takes, and may include special procedures.
+Unlike exclusion under subparts A through I of this part, disqualification is frequently not a discretionary action that a Federal agency takes and may include special procedures.

 Subpart A—General